Perch Communications | Elevate Your Cause

 By Rachel Henry

-The COVID-19 pandemic acted as a catalyst to encourage community-minded organizations to create a strong online presence.
 Creating video content that puts you and your organization in front of the camera is great practice for when the opportunity for a media interview arises.
 Don’t wait until you have an interview scheduled—it’s never too early to prepare, so you can nail your interview and wow viewers.

-• How to use your voice with confidence
+- How to use your voice with confidence

-• How to look good on camera
+- How to look good on camera

-• Set up the right background
+- Setting up the right background

-• Draw viewers in with your energy
+- Drawing viewers in with your energy

-4 media interview tips to show up with confidence
+4 on-camera media interview tips

 1. Get used to hearing your voice